VinzDF89/react-currency-field/README.md

 This package provides a React component with an input field to be used in React projects, where the value directly typed by the user is automatically formatted in the local or in a specific currency format.

+## 1.3.1 patch release notes
+- Optimized the cursor position for fields using the "numericalValue" attribute instead of "value"

 ## 1.3.0 minor release notes
 - Optimized the automatic setting of the input's padding where the symbol is placed.
 - Added the more generic "disableAutoSymbolPositioning" attribute to use instead of "disableAutoCurrencyPositioning", which is now marked as deprecated.